 Availability of Federal Highway Revenues.
 Federal-aid highway revenues are available to states for use for more than one year.
 Their availability does not terminate at the end of the FFY, as is the case with many other federal programs.
 Consequently, when new apportionments or allocations are made, the amounts are added to a state's unused apportionments and allocations from the previous FFY.
-Should a state fail to obligate (commit to spend) apportionments and allocations within the period of availability specified for a given program, however, the authority to obligate any remaining amount lapses-that is, it is no longer available except for a few programs which receive indefinite, or "no-year" OA.
+Should a state fail to obligate (commit to spend) a year's apportionments and allocations within the period of availability specified for a given program, however, the authority to obligate any remaining amount lapses-meaning that the authority to obligate is no longer available except for a few programs which receive indefinite, or "no-year" OA.

 Matching Requirements.
 With a few exceptions, the federal government does not pay for the entire cost of construction or improvement of federal-aid highways.
 Federal reimbursements are typically matched with state and/or local government revenues to account for the necessary dollars to complete the project.
 The maximum federal share is specified in the legislation authorizing the program.
-Most projects have an 80% federal share while Interstate Construction, Maintenance and Highway Safety projects typically have been funded with a 90% federal share.
+Most projects have an 80% federal share while interstate construction and maintenance projects typically have been funded with a 90% federal share.